GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 ### Combine system and Applications logs

-Now we will exercise a part of our sample device code that responds to config changes.
+Now you will exercise a part of our sample device code that responds to config changes.
 Use the following gcloud command to update the devices config telling it to "bounce to a level of 2":

 ```sh
 gcloud iot devices configs update --device log-tester --registry $REGISTRY_ID --region $CLOUD_REGION --config-data '{"bounce": 2}'